-The applied research module requires adult learners to select a problem they have encountered at work or elsewhere, conduct research to determine its cause(s), and make practical recommendations to solve the problem based on the results of the study.
-Intended to provide solutions to concrete problems, questions, or concerns within an organization, the research project enables adult learners to apply the academic skills and knowledge acquired across the healthcare curriculum.
-The value of the research project, therefore, depends on its applicability to real management or organizational concerns.
-While the project is individual, adult learners gain a basic understanding of the applied research process through collaborative work with their academic Project Advisor, Workplace Site Contact person, and classmates.
-Part One covers introduction to research, research problem statement and literature review.
+The applied research module requires adult learners to select a problem they have encountered at work or in the community, conduct research to determine its cause(s), and make practical recommendations to solve the problem based on the study results.
+Research undertakings intend to provide solutions to concrete problems, questions, or concerns within an organization or community; the research project enables adult learners to apply the acquired academic skills and knowledge across the healthcare curriculum.
+Therefore, the research project’s value depends on its applicability to ongoing/active health organizational management concerns.
+The project is team-based, enabling adult learners to gain a foundational understanding of the research process through a collaborative effort with their academic project advisor, workplace site contact person, and classmates.

 This course provides an introduction to selected important topics in biostatistical concepts and reasoning.
 This course represents an introduction to the field and provides a survey of data and data types.
 Specific topics include tools for describing central tendency and variability in data; methods for performing inference on population means and proportions via sample data, statistical hypothesis testing and its application to group comparisons; issues of power and sample size in study designs; and random sample and other study types.
 While there are some formulae and computational elements to the course, the emphasis is on interpretation and concepts.